SHADOWELITE7/QuakeDev/README.md

 # QuakeDev
-my Quake maps folder using the TrenchBroom
+my Quake maps folder using the TrenchBroom level editor